Special subsets of the generalized Cantor space $2^\kappa$ and generalized Baire space $\kappa^\kappa$: Special subsets of and : simple generalizations

+Proof: The proof is a relatively easy generalization of the proof, which can be found in \cite[Theorem~8.9]{lb:srl}. $\square$

-On the other hand, since not every $\kappa$-analytic subset of $\Kont^\kappa$ has to have $\kappa$-Baire property (see e.g. \cite{sf:idst}), it is not clear whether there always exists a $\PM_\kappa$ set of cardinality greater then $\kappa$.
+However, the case of $\PM_\kappa$ sets is less clear.
+In the classical case if $A=\bigcup_{\xi<\omega_1} A_\xi$ is a co-analytic but not analytic set with $A_\xi$ Borel for every $\xi$, a set $E$ such that $|E\cap A_\xi|=1$ for all $\xi$ is an example of a perfectly meagre set of cardinality $\aleph_1$.
+Indeed, if $P$ is a perfect set, then $A\cap P$ has the Baire property, which allows to prove that $E$ is meagre in $P$ (see \cite[Theorem~8.3]{lb:srl}).
+In our case, since there is always a $\kappa$-analytic subset of $2^\kappa$ without $\kappa$-Baire property (see e.g. \cite{sf:idst}, \cite{ahss:smzs}), it is not clear whether there always exists a $\PM_\kappa$ set of cardinality greater then $\kappa$.

 \begin{prob} Is there a set $A\subseteq \Kont^\kappa$ such that $|A|=\kappa^+$ and $A\in\PM_\kappa$ in every model of ZFC? \end{prob}